For your convenience,

 Column: State Sen. Tom O'Mara

-In this instance, pharmaceutical manufacturers would be responsible for all costs including public education and awareness, as well as the collection, transport and destruction of unwanted or unused prescriptions.
-The legislation further requires chain pharmacies and mail-order pharmacies to provide consumers with on-site collection, prepaid mail-back envelopes or other federally approved methods to encourage safe drug disposal.
+In this instance, pharmaceutical manufacturers will be responsible for all of the program’s costs including public education and awareness, as well as the collection, transport and destruction of unwanted or unused prescriptions.
+The law further requires chain pharmacies and mail-order pharmacies to provide consumers with on-site collection, prepaid mail-back envelopes or other federally approved methods to encourage safe drug disposal.

-We must do anything and everything we possibly can to complement and support the efforts of local law enforcement and other community leaders to combat prescription drug abuse.
+We must take every step we possibly can to complement and support the efforts of local law enforcement and other community leaders to combat prescription drug abuse.
 These efforts include participating in National Prescription Drug Take Back Days and other similar initiatives to facilitate the collection, and safe and responsible disposal, of unused medications.